Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

-# Project Proposal
+## Project Proposal

 ## 1. Motivation & Objective

-The goal of this project is to leverage the information present in the RGB image to denoise the depth part of it.
+<p align ="justify">Depth maps are a critical part of many computer vision tasks such as segmentation, pose estimation, 3D object detection, however the depth images procured from consumer level senors have non-negligble amounts of noise present in it, which can interfer the downstream tasks which rely on the depth information to make a decision such as in autonomous driving.
+The goal of this project is two fold, the first is to leverage the information present in the RGB image to denoise the depth image.
+The second part of this project is to leverage data driven models like neural networks to denoise the depth image. </p>

 ## 2. State of the Art & Its Limitations